Sanae Takaichi Elected Japan PM, Unveils Cabinet Lineup

 By winning in both chambers, she was officially named Japan's 104th prime minister, the first woman in the nation to hold the office.

 To consolidate her votes, Takaichi held negotiations with several opposition parties, including the Democratic Party for the People and Japan Innovation Party.
-With Japan Innovation Party ultimately deciding to back her, she was able to effectively lock in her victory on Tuesday.
+With Japan Innovation Party ultimately deciding to back her, she was able to effectively lock in her victory yesterday.

 Takaichi had previously contested the LDP leadership three times.
 After unsuccessful bids in 2021 and 2024, she claimed the presidency this year by defeating Shinjiro Koizumi in the final round of voting.

-In the new cabinet line-up, Minoru Kihara will serve as chief cabinet secretary, Yoshimasa Hayashi will become internal affairs minister, Shinjiro Koizumi will take the post of defense minister, and Toshimitsu Motegi will return as foreign minister, in a bid to build party unity and ensure policy stability.
+In the new cabinet line-up, Minoru Kihara will serve as chief cabinet secretary, Yoshimasa Hayashi will become internal affairs minister, Shinjiro Koizumi will take the post of defence minister, and Toshimitsu Motegi will return as foreign minister, in a bid to build party unity and ensure policy stability.– NNN-NHK

 Legal Disclaimer: